Lucky is sure feeling Lucky to have found his new home here at the Mountain View Ranch on December 12th 2010. Read about Lucky below.

 The other rescued colt is also looking for a permanent home, but for now is safe, call if you are interested in his adoption, Even more importantly, there is the other mare that is still needing help desperately.
 Please call us to learn more!! in the meantime we will keep everyone posted on Lucky's story with more pictures and up dates.
 He is such a sweet little guy and he seems so grateful.
 He follows Shayla around as gentle as a kitten.
 His energy is improved and so far we are hopeful that he will eventually make a full recovery, YEA!
 We plan on taking a video and taping his measurements so we can track his improvement more thoroughly.
 As Shayla says, this is the best Christmas present ever, because she gets to give a huge gift to another and also receives the Love and Joy of Sharing her life with Lucky.
 Blessings everyone during this Holiday and thank you for sharing in our story and all your good wishes.

-Letitia and the Sisters Family
+The Sisters Family

 Please send contributions to: